 - After making the reports and dashboards in Power BI, you can transfer those reports to another person by inserting a link directly to the website.

-- There are a wide range of visuals and graphics readily available in the Power BI tool.
+- There is a wide range of visuals and graphics readily available in the Power BI tool.

 - The Power BI Desktop version is free of cost.